NullSoldier/serverthrall/README.md

  * Host a web UI to see who is online
  * Download and manage steamcmd

+### Installation
+* Install python 2.7.15
+* Run install.bat

+### Launching server
+Just run runserver.bat and it'll install and update your server into the directory of the server manager.

 ### Example Log
 ```sh
 $ python runserver.py